EESSI/docs/docs/systems.md

 ## EuroHPC JU systems

-EESSI is available on *all* of the [EuroHPC JU supercomputers](https://eurohpc-ju.europa.eu/supercomputers/our-supercomputers_en).
+EESSI is available on most of the [EuroHPC JU supercomputers](https://eurohpc-ju.europa.eu/supercomputers/our-supercomputers_en).
 It serves as the base for the [Federated Software Catalog](https://docs.my-eurohpc.eu/software-catalog/overview/) of the [EuroHPC Federation Platform (EFP)](https://my-eurohpc.eu).